School Science Lessons

 Xanthone, Xanthenone, 9H-Xanthen-9-one, C13H8O2, prepared from phenyl salicylate, insecticide, ovicide, used to prepare xanthydrol to determine urea levels in blood, photocatalyst, parent compound of xanthone derivatives called xanthones or xanthonoids, phenylpropanoid precurser, fluorescent, occur mainly in Gentianaceae and Gutterferae roots and leaves.

-Bellidifolin C14H10O6, anti-heptotoxic, mutagenic, in (Gentiana lutea), in Swertia chirata
+Bellidifolin C14H10O6, anti-heptotoxic, mutagenic, occurs in Gentiana lutea.

-Gambogic acid C33H44O3, in gamboge the gum resin of Garcinia hamburgyi
+Gambogic acid C33H44O3, occurs in gamboge the gum resin of Garcinia hamburgyi.

-Mangiferin C19H18O11, Aphloid, Chimonin, Euxanthogen, widespread occurrence with Isomangiferin, in (Mangifera indica)
+Mangiferin C19H18O11, Aphloid, Chimonin, Euxanthogen, widespread occurrence with Isomangiferin, occurs in Mangifera indica.

-Mangostin C24H26O6, mainly in Bonnetiaceae, Clusiaceae, Podostemaceae, in Iris, in Mesua thwaitesii bark and timber, in Garcinia mangostana
+Mangostin C24H26O6, mainly occurs in Bonnetiaceae, Clusiaceae, Podostemaceae, occurs in Iris, occurs in Mesua thwaitesii bark and timber, occurs in Garcinia mangostana

 Swertianin C14H10O6